You have no items in your shopping cart.

-There’s a lot I really like about the Ultra Renew Gel Serum ($39 in the shop).
+There’s a lot I really like about the Ultra Renew Gel Serum.
 First off, it’s a substantial size (I’ll be able to use this bottle for quite a long time) — in a single session, I’ll use about a teaspoon for my face and neck (more on this a little later).
 Then, there’s the gel itself; it’s got a lovely texture and scent, much nicer than the aloe vera I was using before as a conducting agent.
 The gel is a little thicker than aloe vera and stays put wherever you apply it.
 The thick texture works very well with the Ultra Renew, providing conductivity and glide, but with just enough friction that the metal head of the device doesn’t slide around willy-nilly.
-The best thing about this product, though, is that it has 5% YBF Control.
+The best thing about this product, though, is that it has 5% Your Best Face Control.

 I’m in my late 40s, and I really appreciate the fact that this gel does double-duty, enabling the device while also providing my skin with some very effective active ingredients.
 After I use it, I briefly rinse with some warm water, and my skin is left feeling dewy, without the need for additional moisturizer.
 I’ve got naturally dry skin, and I live in the desert so I enjoy this particular after-effect of using the gel.